open-ch/goProbe/README.md

 * Bytes sent and received
 * Packet sent and received

 In summary: *a goProbe-flow is not a NetFlow-flow*.

 The flow data is written out to a custom colum store called `goDB`, which was specifically designed to accomodate goProbe's data.
 Each of the above attributes is stored in a column file

 ### Usage

-Capturing is performed concurrently by goProbe on multiple interfaces which are specified as arguments to the program, which is started as follows (as `root`):
+Capturing is performed concurrently by goProbe on multiple interfaces. goProbe is started as follows (either as `root` or as non-root with capability `CAP_NET_RAW`):

 ```
-/usr/local/goProbe/bin/goProbe <iface 1> <iface 2> ... <iface n>
+/opt/ntm/goProbe/bin/goProbe -config <path to configuration file>
 ```
 The capturing probe can be run as a daemon via